The Ancient History of Beads

 Beads, Egypt, 2040-1640 BCE (Museum of Fine Arts Boston)

 Beads are found wherever humans are found, and their use may even predate language.
-The oldest known beads made by humans are 142,000-150,000 years old, made from pierced sea snail shells.
-Archaeologists have theorized that shell beads may be the earliest evidence of human communication and the first known use of symbolism.
-Beyond adornment, these ancient shells served as symbols that conveyed identity, social status, and other aspects of cultural expression.
-In short, beads were the first objects to convey meaning.
+The oldest known beads made by humans are 142,000–150,000 years old and were made from pierced sea snail shells.
+Archaeologists have suggested that these early shell beads may represent the earliest evidence of human communication and the first known use of symbolism.
+Beyond adornment, such shells conveyed identity, social status, and other aspects of cultural expression.
+In many ways, beads may have been the first objects used to convey meaning.

 Shell necklace, Egypt, 3850-2960 BCE (Museum of Fine Arts Boston)

-As humans evolved and as societies became more complex, people were able to develop specialized skills and roles, including the emergence of artisans.
-Ancient trade routes began to develop, and raw materials moved towards civilizations that were centers of wealth and craft.
-Lapis lazuli from Afghanistan (the only known ancient source) was traded through western Asia to ancient Mesopotamia and Egypt, rare amber from the Baltic moved along trade routes to Mycenaean Greece, and glass beads from Egypt were traded by Roman and Phoenician seafarers.
-Along these long-distance trade routes, beads made of precious materials were portable, valuable, and easily identifiable forms of currency.
+As ancient trade routes developed, raw materials moved toward civilizations that were centers of wealth and craft.
+Lapis lazuli from Afghanistan—the only known ancient source—was traded through western Asia to Mesopotamia and Egypt.
+Rare amber from the Baltic traveled along trade routes to Mycenaean Greece.
+Glass beads produced in Egypt were carried across the Mediterranean by Phoenician and Roman seafarers.
+Along these long-distance networks, beads made from precious materials were portable, valuable, and easily recognizable forms of currency.

 Collection of Prehistoric, Egyptian, Cypriot and Near Eastern Antiquities from the tholos tombs of Mycenae, 14th-13th century BCE (National Archaeological Museum, Athens)